Published in: 2018

 Location of library entry

 November 19 is World Toilet Day.
 Enormous progress has been made in the global effort to provide safe and affordable toilets for the world’s poorest citizens since World Toilet Day was first declared in 2001.
 Significant strides have been made in “reinventing” toilet designs for low-income, water-short, unsewered urban zones; celebrites such as Bill Gates and Matt Damon have brought this once-taboo topic into the open; and the Prime Minister of India--the country with the highest number of people still practising open defecation--has publicly declared that his country needs toilets over temples.

 Well over two billion people today lack access to basic sanitation facilities, according to the World Health Organization; about 760 million of them live in India.
 The goal of this Day is to make the global community aware of their right to safe and dignified sanitation and to support public action and public policy to bring this right closer to those who do not enjoy it today.
 In these photo essays, we focus on the back-end of the sanitation chain, on those who clean out latrines where there are no sewers to carry away the waste.

 Ray, I., Prasad, CS S. (2018).
 Where there are no Sewers - Photoessays on Sanitation Work in Urban India.
-Sustainable Sanitation Alliance secretariat at GIZ, Germany
+Sustainable Sanitation Alliance (SuSanA) secretariat at GIZ, Eschborn, Germany

 Asia & Pacific English Greywater or wastewater Posters, brochures and flyers Publications by SuSanA